 About your conditioning…

 if everyone says “go left” then wonder what is elsewhere.
 If everyone says “don’t read up on it, investigate to see if you agree.
+Try and see behind the emotional appeal and apply discernment to find out if if there are other events taking place underneath all the hyped emotions.
 Have courage to overcome cultural norms and mindsets that come from thousands of years of dominant views and histories you have been exposed to.
 A great Quero teacher said one of the first things we need to do to become fully human, is to set ourselves free of our ancestors.

 Avoid absolutist thinking